 So what does that mean?

-Where am I supposed to wash my car?
+How can I safely wash my car?

 Can't I just use biodegradable soap?

-would still be all the dirt, oil, grease, and metals from the car washing that would end up in the nearest waterway.
+Even biodegradable car washing soap pollutes the water.
+These products are meant to biodegrade in soil where microorganisms are present to break them down.
+Even if there was a soap that biodegraded properly in water, there would still be all the dirt, oil, grease, and metals from the car washing that would end up in the nearest waterway.